 One of the goals of Zowe is to give users a consistent user experience, common functionality, and interoperability when using Zowe that includes the base set of Zowe core functions and plug-ins that are built outside the Zowe community.
 The Zowe Conformance Program provides a set of criteria to help with this.
 When followed, it also gives plug-in providers confidence that their software remains functional through Zowe releases.
 For more information, see Zowe Conformance Program.

-Zowe can be extended in the following ways:
+You can extend Zowe in the following ways:

-- Add a plug-in to the Zowe Desktop
+- Adding a plug-in to the Zowe Desktop.

-To register a z/OS service with the API Mediation Layer, there are two approaches:
+To register a z/OS server with the API Mediation layer, there are two techniques:

 The API Gateway can be called by the server that wants to register their REST APIs through a set of API calls to the API Gateway itself.
 To do this, the z/OS server needs to know where the API Gateway is and make the API calls to register or unregister itself.
 This knowledge can either be within the z/OS server itself, or more typically is done by introducing a micro service whose task is to register to the API Mediation Layer on behalf of an existing z/OS Service and act as a registration broker.
 The coding pattern for the micro service is to create a Java Spring Boot server.
 For more information, see Onboarding a Spring Boot based REST API Service.
 This is a bottom up registration, where the z/OS service beneath the API Mediation Layer is calling up into it to say it is ready to receive API requests as well as information for how it should be rendered on the API catalog.